 Accidental discharge and injury happens because one of the above rules is broken.
 If all 3 rules are followed, gun accidents don’t happen.
 Period.

-What If They Find A Gun Somewhere Else?
+What If Kids Find A Gun Somewhere Else?

 I fully expect that one day my children will find themselves presented with open access to guns without adult supervision.
 A true test of lessons learned will decide my success or failure in promoting firearm responsibility in my children.

-Until that day comes (and until well after it) I will repeat these 4 rules:
+Until that day comes (and until well after it) I will repeat these four rules:

 - Don’t touch.

 These are the same rules my father taught me and until I was old enough to check and clear a weapon safely on my own, these rules took precedent in every interaction with a firearm.

 My children are raised with these same rules in mind.
 Safety and responsibility is paramount.